reuters-graphics/svelte-scroller/README.md

 You must have one `slot="background"` element and one `slot="foreground"` element — see [composing with &lt;slot&gt;](https://svelte.dev/tutorial/slots) for more info.

-## Create your custom scroller component
+## Import your component and get it working on a page in the rig

 Copy the following code into your app.js file.
 This assumes that you have a variable there called `isEmbedded` per the default rig inititialization.

+Then, create a div in article.ejs with the a class name `YourElementSelectorHere`.
+You can use your own selector name, but update the selector in the target paramenter below to match.

 ```html
 import MySvelteScroller from './mySvelteScroller.svelte';